Ä¢¹½ÊÓÆµÍø

 3. Contents

-The faculty member’s Faculty Planning and Activity Reporting (FPAR) Form that contains all information since the last Summative Evaluation will be reviewed so that supervisors can refer to this information when adding their comments to Summative.
+The faculty member’s FPAR that contains all information since the last Summative Evaluation will be reviewed so that supervisors can refer to this information when adding their comments to Summative Evaluation.

 4. Process

-a.
-Part One: Goal Setting
+Goal Setting

-Both the faculty member and Dean will consult with the faculty’s department chair to complete this evaluation.
+Both the faculty member and dean will consult with the faculty’s department chair to complete this evaluation.

-Faculty at CWI are committed to teaching excellence, and faculty peer observation is a valuable method for purposeful engagement in continuous improvement of teaching.
+Faculty at Ä¢¹½ÊÓÆµÍø (CWI) are committed to teaching excellence, and faculty peer observation is a valuable method for purposeful engagement in continuous improvement of teaching.
 The peer observation process is an opportunity for the observed and observer to learn from one another and share ideas, experience, philosophies, strategies, and resources.
 The process is to be formative and collegial in nature, rather than evaluative.

-2. Peer Observation Standards
+2. Standards

 The peer observation process has standards that all faculty must adhere to.
 There are, however, some standards that are tailorable by department, which are noted below.

-3. Procedure.
+3. Procedure

-4. Frequency.
+4. Frequency

 At minimum, faculty must participate in the peer review process, including doing an observation and being observed, with the following frequency:

-• Faculty new to CWI must be observed and do an observation within the first two semesters of their teaching at CWI.
+• Faculty new to CWI must be observed and do an observation within the first two (2) semesters of their teaching at CWI.

-• Ongoing faculty must be observed and do an observation a minimum of once per five years.
+• Ongoing faculty must be observed and do an observation a minimum of once per five (5) years.
 The five-year period applies regardless of whether a faculty member has taught each semester of that five-year period.

 Departments will more narrowly define frequency expectations for themselves.
 Below are example models for frequency.

-• Model where frequency is consistent across the department
+• Model where frequency is consistent across the department:

 • Once a year